 All borrowed materials should be returned at the Circulation Desk on or before the due date.
 If the Library is closed, use the outside book drop to the left of the Library entrance.

-Library books are charged out for three weeks.
+Library books are checked out for three weeks.
 All items may be renewed for another three-week loan period by phone or in person if the item is not in demand.
 Reference books, periodicals and newspapers must be used in the library building.
 DVD materials have variable loan periods; some reserve videos must be viewed in the building.
 The circulating popular DVD collection is available for three-day loan.
 Library materials are expected to be returned on time.
 Materials should be returned in good condition.
 A replacement price (including a possible processing cost) will be charged to the borrower for material returned in damaged condition or for material not returned.
 The Library will assess the replacement costs as well as the fines on overdue material which will be paid at the Student Accounts office.

 Materials not available at Southworth Library can be requested through interlibrary loan from other libraries.
 However, one should expect to wait approximately a week for the material to arrive.
 The waiting period will depend upon the location of the library supplying the material.
 Interlibrary loan privilege is available to SUNY Canton students, faculty and staff only.